By Scott Ross

 When I first saw Alien in 1979, knowing almost nothing about it, and John Hurt gave birth to the chest-burster, I had my first attack of hyperventilation and nearly had to be taken out of the theatre.
 Seeing it again last night promoted me think of other movies whose introduction into my life were experiences so intense that their initial impact has never wholly faded.
 The reasons vary, but what unites these disparate threads is the simple power of images — the thing that has enthralled a hundred years of movie-going audiences.
 And even if, as I sadly believe, the movies’ best days are behind them, the images remain — behind the third eye as it were, always available for re-screening at the hint of mental recall.
 Here, the first titles that occur to me, and that had the greatest, and most lasting, impact.

-Mary Poppins: Very possibly the first movie I “saw,” at a drive-in theatre with my parents, in the summer of either 1964 or ‘65.
-Being used to early bedtimes I fell asleep fairly quickly, but woke up to see the Banks children being approached by the old crone and menaced by the dog in the alley.
+Mary Poppins: Very possibly the first movie I “saw,” at a drive-in theatre with my parents, likely during the summer of 1965.
+Being only 4 years old and used to early bedtimes I fell asleep fairly quickly, but woke up to see the Banks children being approached by the old crone and menaced by the dog in the alley.
 When I saw it again, in the early 1970s during a reissue, that scene was still vivid in my mind, as was the chimneysweeps’ “Step in Time” dance on the rooftop, with Julie Andrews’ cannily designed red dress popping out amid all that black.
 (I think I stayed awake, as another Sherman Brothers’ song from the movie impelled, after that.)

-Irma La Douce: This was the second movie I remember “seeing,” again at a drive-in.
-Must have been in 1965, when it ran in a double-feature with Tom Jones.
+Irma La Douce: This was the second movie I remember “seeing,” again at a drive-in, probably in 1965, when it ran in a double-feature with Tom Jones.
 Again, I was asleep for most of it, but remember waking to see a woman with dark hair in a sleeping-mask.
 Fast-forward to 1972 or so, and watching it with the family on television.
 When Shirley MacLaine put on the sleeping mask, I had an instant flashback to that night at the drive-in.
 Imagine: one of my earliest movie memories is of a racy comedy about a Parisian prostitute and her mec!

 The Wizard of Oz: On my first viewing, around age 5, I was so terrified of Margaret Hamilton’s witch I hid behind the sofa whenever she was on-screen.
 I did the same thing, 3 years or so later, when Darby O’Gill and the Little People was reissued, crouching down on the theatre floor at the first sight of the wailing banshee, and begging my sister to tell me when it was gone.